: (Jerry Goldsmith) Animated

 fighting rat, Justin.
 A lamentation theme for Mrs. Brisby's lost husband

-in "Escape from NIMH" (at 1:20) is a sentimental highlight.
+at 1:20 into "Escape From NIMH" is a sentimental highlight.
 On album,

 the score was released on identical LP and CD formats in the 1980's,